lohanidamodar/flutter_appwrite_starter/README.md

 A project you can clone to build your next project with [Flutter](https://flutter.dev) + [Appwrite](https://appwrite.io).

-This template works with Appwrite 1.4.x and Appwrite [cloud](https://cloud.appwrite.io).
+This branch of template works with Appwrite 1.5.x.
+If you are looking for Appwrite version 1.4.x or Appwrite cloud please check [1.4.x](https://github.com/lohanidamodar/flutter_appwrite_starter/tree/appwrite-1.4.x) branch.

 If you don't already know what Appwrite is, it's an open source self-hosted Back-End as a Service for Web, Mobile and Flutter applications.
 Learn more on [Appwrite.io home page](https://appwrite.io).